tanaynistala/geo-guide/_country-guides/SWE.md

 # Highways & Road Numbering Schemes

 Sweden has two highway systems: European roads, and national roads (riksväg).
 There is a county road (länsväg) system but this is not usually signed.
-They are signposted with white text on a blue background, and with a white border: **{
+They are signposted with white text on a blue background, and with a white border: <RoadNumber num="123" bg="dodgerblue" />.
-<span style={{padding: '0.25rem', color: 'white', backgroundColor: 'dodgerblue', borderRadius: '0.25rem'}}>###</span>
-}**.
 They have two or three digits, and the numbering generally increases going north.

 ---